spelletier1996/vention-inverted-pendulum/README.md

 The inverted_pendulum.cpp was based on an existing project found [here](https://github.com/jasleon/Inverted-Pendulum) with the equations being modified and the overall code being updated to meet more modern C++ standards.

 The controller code was also originally based on the above project updated to modern standards.

+### Future Potential Updates
+- Tests and ideally a ci/cd pipeline with linting and static analysis
+- Alternative controller implementations (LQR)
+- Socket based communication between the Sim and Controller
+- Expanding HMI functionality and usability